-On the other hand, LCD TVs, and HD TVs, in general, are bigger, have better resolution, and now stream in 4k HDR.
+On the other hand, LCD TVs and HD TVs, in general, are bigger, have better resolution, and now stream in 4k HDR.
 Both options have their share of advantages and drawbacks.
-However, there are a few areas you should give special consideration to as you decide between projector vs. TV.
+Cables, surface space, and connectivity issues are just a few to name.
+However, there are a few areas you should give special consideration to as you decide between a projector vs. outdoor TV.

-TVs have come a long way in just the past decade, especially in regards to screen size.
-For instance, TVs with a big screen used to set you back tens of thousands of dollars.
+TVs have come a long way in just the past decade, especially in regard to screen size.
+For instance, TVs with big screens used to set you back tens of thousands of dollars.
 Now you can find one for just a few thousand.

 On the other hand, the screen size of a projector can start at around 120 inches.
-Nowadays, you can find a reliable projector with a sharp image, excellent picture quality, and positive viewing experience all for less than a grand.
+Nowadays, you can find a reliable projector with a sharp image, excellent picture quality, and a positive viewing experience, all for less than a grand.

 Even though TVs are still the most popular option, if you want a high-end home theater with a big screen, your best bet is a projector.

-An OLED TV, a flat screen, and 4K TVs have a wide color gamut, along with HDR capabilities.
+An OLED TV, a flat-screen, and 4K TVs have a wide color gamut and HDR capabilities.
 But what kind of image quality will you get with a 4K projector?
-Unfortunately in this category, projectors just don’t stack up.
+Unfortunately, in this category, projectors just don’t stack up.

-4K projectors exist, but the cost you’re going to get is not near as equitable as it would be if you spent the same money on a 4K TV and sound system.
+4K projectors exist, but the cost you’re going to get is not nearly as equitable as it would be if you spent the same money on a 4K TV and sound system.

 When it comes to in-home theater projectors, brightness is a huge factor.
-This result is primarily due to the perception that your projector will largely depend on light or dark the room is.
+This result is primarily due to the perception that your projector will largely depend on the room’s level of light or darkness.
 Your projector image will need to be brighter if you have more ambient light in the room.
 This feature prevents the picture from washing out.

 Brightness can drive up the cost of your projector in a hurry, so give special consideration to the room in which you’re planning on using it.
 Plus, there’s the added cost of potentially replacing a burnt-out bulb, which isn’t something you have to worry about with a TV.

 However, projector screens are easier on the eyes than a TV screen.
-Still, when it comes to a vibrant and vivid picture, no matter where you’re watching, you’ll probably want to stick with a TV.
+Still, no matter where you’re watching, you’ll probably want to stick with a TV when it comes to a vibrant and vivid picture.

 As you can see, there are plenty of items to consider when thinking about whether you should go with a big-screen TV or a high-quality project.
 We didn’t even touch on contrast, installation, color accuracy, or sound quality.
 There are many pieces to think about as you make your decision.

 Overall, it really comes down to what you need in your home.
 You’ll know better than anyone, which makes more sense.
-Either way, it’s easy to see just how far these two high-tech pieces of home-theater hardware have come.
+Either way, it’s easy to see how far these two high-tech home-theater hardware has come.